openai/improved-gan/mnist_svhn_cifar10/README.md

 The provided train*.py files each train a single model for a single random labeled/unlabeled data split and a single random parameter initialization.
 To reproduce our results using ensembling / averaging over random seeds, you can run these files multiple times using different inputs for the "seed" and "seed_data" arguments, and then combine the results.

+This code is still being developed and subject to change.